 The new "380 Sportfisherman" was especially designed for the Asian and American market.
 It had a different flybridge-layout for a better surround-view which based on a shortened standard-flybridge.
 The cockpit was lowered about 15 cm because of the missing hand rails.
-Additionally the cockpit was equiped with an ice-box and a basin for live baits.
+Additionally, the cockpit was equipped with an ice-box and a basin for live baits.
 It was a boat for the ambitious fisherman.

 The last boats were delivered in 1998/1999 with an extended bathing platform named SRC 380+.
 Direct successor model was the SRC 395 Biscay.

 The SRC 380 was offered with engines from 230 to 370 hp.
 But with the cheaper Volvo KAMD 42 the boat seemed slightly underpowered.
-The KAMD 42 were equiped with both a turbo-charger and a kompressor, which should provide a better acceleration.
-The kompressor should switch off at higher revs.
+The KAMD 42 were equipped with both a turbo-charger and a compressor, which should provide a better acceleration.
+The compressor should switch off at higher revs.

 This engine better fitted the old round bilge hull-design.
 The new hull was designed for higher speed and needed a bit more power for a smooth running.
 The use of the trimtabs was essential with the smaller engines.
-In addition the sound of the KAMD 42 was quite unpleasant at certain revs when the kompressor switched on and off.
+In addition, the sound of the KAMD 42 was quite unpleasant at certain revs when the compressor switched on and off.

 18 boats totally were equipped with KAMD42A or KAMD42P-A. The other boats were delivered with TAMD6x.

 Totally different were the characteristics of the TAMD 6x which matched much better.
-The best option was the latest version, the TAMD 63P, which powered the often up 10t havy boat up to 30 knots.
-During manoevering simple throw in or out of the gear is most time enough.
+The best option was the latest version, the TAMD 63P, which powered the often up 10t heavy boat up to 30 knots.
+During manoeuvring simple throw in or out of the gear is most time enough.
 Additional use of the throttle is rarely necessary.